rahulkumar-iOSDev/FoundationModels-SwiftData-Demo/README.md

 # FoundationModels-SwiftData-Demo
-A demo iOS app showcasing Apple's on-device Foundation Models framework combined with SwiftData — intelligent expense tracking where AI auto-classifies entries and assigns the right icon + color, with a clean SwiftUI list, sorting, and persistent storage.

-# FoundationModels-SwiftData-Demo

 A hands-on iOS demo exploring how to combine Apple's on-device **Foundation Models** framework with **SwiftData** to build an